 6. CWSAA Provinces & Territories include: British Columbia, Yukon, Alberta, Saskatchewan, The Northwest Territories and Manitoba.

 7. Provincial or Territorial Sports Organizations must be Associate members of the CWSAA and in good standing to participate in the Competitor Pass program.

 8. Ski Cross athletes who are eligible for a CWSAA Competitors pass will be the responsibility of their respective Provincial or Territorial Alpine Ski Association’s quota.

 9. Developing sports organizations who do not currently field eligible athletes may apply for special consideration for Competitor Passes by providing a written submission to the Chairman of the CWSAA Competitor Pass Committee including their athlete development plan and reasons why their athletes will require Canada West access to ski areas.

 Pass Distribution to Provincial Sports Associations

 The distribution of the competitors’ passes is based solely on the number of eligible FIS registered athletes by Province or Territory in each of the sports disciplines.

-All Provincial Sports Associations should submit their list of FIS registered athletes including each athlete's FIS points (where applicable) and date of birth to the CWSAA office no later than Friday August 22nd 2014.
+PSO's should submit their list of FIS registered athletes including each athlete's FIS points (where applicable) and date of birth to the CWSAA office no later than August 22, 2014.